oasis-open/csaf-documentation/README-repo.md

 - **Hugo** (v0.145.0 or later, extended edition):
   Required for generating the static website from the source code files.

-  - Check if Hugo is installedby running `hugo version` in the terminal.
+  - Check if Hugo is installed, by running `hugo version` in the terminal.

   - [Install Hugo](https://gohugo.io/getting-started/installing/) if necessary.